oKatanaaa/Attention-is-all-you-need-Pytorch/README.md

 - `train_distributed.py` - distributed training pipeline.
 - `model_distributed.py` - a slight modification of the original model code to make it train on several GPUs.
 - `inference.ipynb` - an example of model inference.
 - `training.ipynb` - training code, but in a notebook.
-- `data.ipynb` - a mess.
-Decided to leave it out in case you are curious.
-There is a sentence length distribution plot at the end of the notebook.
+There is a ready to use pipeline for Multi30K dataset.
+You can simply run the notebook and observe magic.

 ## Some details